How much is the School donation?

 When will we hear the results of the ballot?

 The School will notify you in writing of your ranking on the ballot within a week of the ballot taking place.
-Places will be offered at any time between then and the commencement of the 2017 academic year as the number of in zone enrolments are confirmed.
+Places will be offered at any time between then and the commencement of the new academic year as the number of in zone enrolments are confirmed.

 Do sons of Old Boys receive priority through the ballot?